apache/flink/docs/dev/libs/cep.md

 more occurrences of a given event (e.g. the `b+` mentioned previously); and `pattern.times(#ofTimes)`, for patterns that expect a specific number of occurrences of a given type of event, e.g. 4 `a`'s; and `pattern.times(#fromTimes, #toTimes)`, for patterns that expect a specific minimum number of occurrences and maximum number of occurrences of a given type of event, e.g. 2-4 `a`s.
+Looping patterns can be made greedy using the `pattern.greedy()` method and group pattern cannot be made greedy currently.
 All patterns, looping or not, can be made optional using the `pattern.optional()` method.
 For a pattern named `start`, the following are valid quantifiers:

  <div class="codetabs" markdown="1">
  <div data-lang="java" markdown="1">